-Further, we assessed the presumed fraud risk on revenue recognition as irrelevant since the Company's sole significant source of income is finance income that is derived from long term loan agreements with the parent company, including fixed terms and conditions in respect of interest.
+Further, we assessed the presumed fraud risk on revenue recognition does not lead to a fraud risk since the Company's sole significant source of income is finance income that is derived from long term loan agreements with the parent company, including fixed terms and conditions in respect of interest.
 As a consequence, we did not identify an incentive nor pressure for the Board of Directors to achieve certain results or specific finance income targets and there appears to be limited perceived opportunity to commit a material fraud in this area.

-Based on the above and on the auditing standards, we identified the following fraud risk that is relevant to our audit:
+Based on the above and on the auditing standards, we identified the following fraud risks that are relevant to our audit, including the relevant presumed risks laid down in the auditing standards, and responded as follows: